Vision AI

 Vision Assistant

-The Booz Allen Vision Assistant is an AI tool that automates image and video analysis for better decision making.
+The Booz Allen Vision Assistant automates image and video analysis for accelerated decision making.

 View Full Video Transcript